joelhawksley/identity/components-2020/outline.md

 STRUCTURE

 Problem statement
-    encapsulation diagram
-    "testing and encapsulation"
     actionview precompiler gem from jhawthorn
-    all variants of view
     render full path linter rule
-    Server rendered views aren’t going anywhere
-    We have almost 4000

-Deep dive into rails views
-    List number of methods defined dynamically on GH app Why this is bad
-    encapsulation

 Our solution
     existing hundreds of view models